SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops-exam-problems.md

 print_me = ('abc' * 2)
 ```

-## Exam tasks
+## Exam Problems

-Now let's solve some exam tasks to consolidate what we have learned and to develop our algorithmic thinking.
+Now let's solve some Exam Problems to consolidate what we have learned and to develop our algorithmic thinking.

 ## Problem: Drawing a fortress